Hi-Lift Jack Review and Guide

 Maintain Your Off-Road Jack

-Especially if you store your off-road jack on the outside of you vehicle, make sure you lubricate the moving parts and service the tool before you go on a trip.
+Especially if you store your off-road high-lift jacks on the outside of your vehicle, make it sure you lubricate the moving parts and service the tool before you go on a trip.

 Use the Jacking Points